 As an added bonus, we also get donated tennis balls.
 Several times a season they do a “ball change” and toss the old, but still quite usable, balls.
 There are often garbage bags full of balls for us to pick up.
 We wash, dry and inspect each one.
 The duds get donated to local animal shelters.
 However, most of them are usually in “like new” condition and get packed with our other shoebox gifts.

-How to Upcyle Empty Tennis Ball Containers:
+How to Upcycle Empty Tennis Ball Containers:

 There are many different brands of balls, and each can or plastic container will give you a new issue to deal with.
 I prefer the plastic clear containers myself.
 The first task is to remove the label.
 They are not usually glued on, but simply wrapped and only require a quick snip to cut them off.

 The top metal rim, however, has just a very slight sharp edge.
 To remedy that, we take a manual can opener and run it once around the top.
 It’s not “opening” a can, but it easily flattens out the inside edge and makes it smooth.
 Being naturally lazy, I wanted to skip that step.
 But with use, putting your hand in and out of the can to grab items, it could cause a sharp cut.
 Much better safe than sorry!
-Now – about 3-4 small metal “hairs” tend drop off and fall inside the container.
-Wear a glove, and with a damp paper towel, wipe the inside and grab each one to dispose.
-(Other brands might require pliers to flatten the edge, or a little hammer.
+Now – about 3-4 small metal “hairs” tend to drop off and fall inside the container.
+Wear a glove, and with a damp paper towel, wipe the inside and grab each one to dispose of safely.
+(Other brands might require pliers to flatten the edge or a little hammer.
 Experiment with different easy methods to make sure that lip is smooth.)

 Now decorate your tennis container.
 Stickers, permanent markers, colored tape (duct tape), or even tape pictures on the inside are great.
 My friend purchases colorful small coloring books and just wraps it around the inside before packing the rest of the supplies for her pencil cases.
 You could even print up a label that says “packed with love” or “sewing kit” or any slogan or instructions for your special needs.